 - IREB Certified Profesional for Requirements Engineering (CPRE)

 Average Business Analyst

-The average salary of an ICT Business Analyst is $67,762 annually, as per data from PayScale.
-The payment varies from place to place, and the highest-paid Business Analysts are in San Francisco, and New York is the second-highest.
+The average salary of an ICT Business Analyst is $67,762 annually, per data from PayScale.
+The payment varies from place to place, and the highest-paid Business Analysts are in San Francisco, while New York is the second-highest.

-The different position got different salary bases as mention below table:
+The different positions got different salary bases, as mentioned below in the table:

 |S.N||Job Titles||Average Salary|